-POSITIONS HELD BY OFFICERS WITHIN PRECEDING FIVE YEARS
+POSITIONS HELD BY EXECUTIVE OFFICERS WITHIN THE PRECEDING FIVE YEARS

-All the officers have been engaged for the last five years in the indicated principal occupations, or in other capacities with the companies or firms referred to, or with their affiliates or predecessors, except for Ms. Penrice, Mr. Constantinescu and Mr. Myles.
-Ms. Penrice was appointed Executive Vice President, Corporate Services in January 2020.
-Prior to joining the Company, Ms. Penrice was Interim CEO for Sears Canada Inc. where she led the wind down of the operations in Canada.
-Ms. Penrice held several senior management roles within Sears Canada and at Hudson's Bay Company specializing in Human Resources, Logistics, Merchandising, Store Operations and Marketing.
-Mr. Constantinescu was appointed Senior Vice President & Chief Transformation Officer in February 2018.
-Prior to joining the Company, he was Chairman and Chief Executive Officer of Orthoshop Geomatics Ltd. Mr. Myles was appointed Executive Vice President, Corporate Development in March 2020.
-Prior to joining the Company, Mr. Myles was Chief Operating Officer, Industrial, of Stuart Olsen Ltd., an integrated construction and industrial solutions company, from January 2016 through October 2019.
+All of the executive officers have been engaged for the last five years in the indicated principal occupations, or in other capacities with the companies or firms referred to, or with their affiliates or predecessors, except for Mr. Brunner, Mr. Constantinescu, Mr. Myles, Ms. Penrice, Ms. Shortreed, and Mr. Wilmot:

+Mr. Brunner was appointed Vice President, Corporate Secretary in September 2021.
+Prior to joining the Company, he was Vice President, General Counsel & Corporate Secretary at Seven Generations Energy Ltd. Mr. Brunner was at Seven Generations from February 2015 through April 2021.

+- Mr. Constantinescu was appointed Senior Vice President & Chief Transformation Officer in February 2018.
+Prior to joining the Company, he was Chairman and Chief Executive Officer of Orthoshop Geomatics Ltd. from January 2006 through January 2019. - Mr. Myles was appointed Executive Vice President, Corporate Development in March 2020.
+Prior to joining the Company, Mr. Myles was Chief Operating Officer, Industrial, of Stuart Olson Ltd., from January 2016 through October 2019. - Ms. Penrice was appointed Executive Vice President, Corporate Services in January 2020.
+Prior to joining the Company, Ms. Penrice was Interim Chief Executive Officer for Sears Canada Inc. from August 2017 until September 2018, and Executive Vice President & Chief Operations Officer from February 2016 until August 2017. - Ms. Shortreed joined ATCO in September 2019.
+Prior to joining the company Ms. Shortreed was the Vice President and Chief Information Officer at Bruce Power Ltd. from July 2013 to December 2018. - Mr. Wilmot joined ATCO as President, ATCOenergy in early 2018 and was appointed Chief Digital Officer later that year.
+Prior to joining ATCO, Mr. Wilmot was Senior VP Marketing, Digital and Chief Loyalty Officer at Westlet Airlines Ltd. from 2011 until early February 2018.